Conjecturing-Based Discovery of Patterns in Data: Application to COVID-19 Data

 In this section, we demonstrate the \textsc{Conjecturing} framework on synthetic patient-level COVID-19 data that was provided as part of the Veterans Health Administration (VHA) Innovation Ecosystem and precisionFDA COVID-19 Risk Factor Modeling Challenge (\url{https://precision.fda.gov/challenges/11/view}).
 The data include synthetic veteran patient health records including medical encounters, conditions, medications, and procedures.
 All subjects are located in Massachusetts.

 The goal of the challenge was to better understand risk and protective factors for COVID-19 outcomes.
-Participants were asked to predict alive/deceased status.
-Since our goal is to discover potential risk and protective factors, we evaluate the performance of \textsc{Conjecturing} by checking the performance of the feature relationships on holdout test data rather than on prediction accuracy.
+Participants were asked to predict alive/deceased status. { In our experiments, we focused on investigating outcomes for subjects who had COVID-19.} Since our goal is to discover potential risk and protective factors, we evaluate the performance of \textsc{Conjecturing} by checking the performance of the feature relationships on holdout test data rather than on prediction accuracy.
 Establishing the risk and protective factors as causal would require additional controlled experiments.

 Predictions were based on information obtained through December 31, 2019.
-In the training data, we drop all information pertaining to events on or after January 1, 2020 and drop subjects who died before January 1, 2020.
+In the training data, we drop all information pertaining to events on or after January 1, 2020 and drop subjects who died before January 1, 2020. {The prediction horizon is January 1, 2020 through May 31, 2020, and there are 5,568 patients with deceased status.}

-We add a number of features for each patient based on the data, described in Table \ref{covidfeatures} in the Appendix.
-In addition, for each numeric observation, we created invariants for the mean and most recent value and for each reported allergy, device, immunization, procedure, and discretely-measured observation we create a property corresponding to each level.
+{Table \ref{covidfeatures} in the Appendix includes definitions of new features that we generated for each patient.} For each numeric observation, we created invariants for the mean and most recent value.
+For each reported allergy, device, immunization, procedure, and discretely-measured observation we create a property corresponding to each level.
 In total, we use 309 invariants and 362 properties.
 We use a training set consisting of 100 subjects from each outcome class (deceased/alive).
-We compare the results of applying \textsc{Conjecturing} with classification and regression trees (CART) \cite{breiman84} which is another interpretable method.
+We compare the results of applying \textsc{Conjecturing} with classification and regression trees (CART) \citep{breiman84} which is another interpretable method.